dmtkfs/vscode-projects/imagescraper/READ_ME.md

 ### Note
 This tool is intended for educational and legitimate usage only.
 Users should ensure they have permission to scrape images from any website and respect robots.txt and terms of service.

----

-This README provides a complete guide to setting up and running the image scraper script, outlining both its capabilities and its limitations.
-Adjust the contents to better fit the specifics of your implementation or any additional features you might add.